somedude72/minesweeper/README.md

 ## Notes

-Note that this project is currently still in heavy development, and some aspects may not be polished or be extremely buggy.
+Note that this project is currently still in heavy development, and some aspects may be non-functional or buggy.

+Please also note that there is a (known) issue that the performance might be poor when revealing large number of squares.
+This is caused by Qt's stylesheet updates, which I have not found a fix yet.